 What is the name and location of the wildfire?

-As of June 6, 2026, the Seven Cabins Fire is burning in the Capitan Mountain Wilderness in Lincoln County, New Mexico, near Capitan Gap Road east of Capitan (1).
+As of June 12, 2026, the Seven Cabins Fire had burned in the Capitan Mountain Wilderness in Lincoln County, New Mexico, near Capitan Gap Road east of Capitan (1).

-The wildfire is located north of Capitan and approximately 25 miles northeast of Ruidoso in the Lincoln National Forest region.
+The wildfire was located north of Capitan and approximately 25 miles northeast of Ruidoso in the Lincoln National Forest region.

-The fire is spreading through dry fuels and rugged terrain within the Peppin Fire burn scar area, creating difficult firefighting conditions.
+The fire spread through dry fuels and rugged terrain within the Peppin Fire burn scar area, creating difficult firefighting conditions.

 Which cities or areas are affected by the wildfire?

-The cities and areas affected by the Seven Cabins Fire include:
+The cities and areas affected by the Seven Cabins Fire included:

 - Boy Scout Mountain